gliddd4/R1nderpest/README.md

-Fails to activate, will finish s0n.

-Feel free to contribute if your code works, we're all on the same team.
+Activation is broken but it will be fixed

+# R1nderpest
 <div>
   <img src="GUI_WIP.jpeg" alt="Image 1" style="width: 45%; height: auto;">
 </div>

-# R1nderpest

 Work in progress offline A12+ activator.